kwatts949/CurriculumVitae/README.md

 # Problem-solving

-I'm a proven effective problem-solver
+I'm a proven effective problem-solver.
+I live for the challenge of finding solutions where others can't.

 # Accuracy & precision